numlinalg/RLinearAlgebra.jl/docs/src/tutorials/least_square.md

 To monitor the solver, we will use a `BasicLogger`.
 This object will serve two purposes: record the error history, and tell the solver when to stop.

 We will configure it to stop after a maximum of `50` iterations or if the calculated error drops below a tolerance of `1e-6`.
+And we use `collection_rate = 5` to configure the frequence of error recording to be every $5$ steps.

 ```@example SparseSignExample
 # Configure the logger to control the solver's execution